raveljs/ravel/README.md

 ## Installation

-> As Ravel uses several ES2015/2016 features, you will need to use a 7.x+ distribution of node with the --harmony_async_await flag.
+> As Ravel uses async/await and several other ES2015/2016 features, you will need to use a 7.6.x+ distribution of node

 ```bash
 $ npm install ravel